What Are Mass Torts?

 - In class actions, one representative lawsuit is filed by one or more plaintiffs on behalf of many other claimants who are in the same or similar situations.

 - There is one trial on behalf of “the class,” and when a settlement or verdict is reached, all the members of the class share in the proceeds, often on an equal basis.

 In order to obtain class certification, it is important to show that all of the class members have been harmed in the same fashion.
 This is why class action lawsuits generally are inappropriate for plaintiffs who have suffered personal injuries.
 Class actions are often used to recover financial losses under consumer fraud laws.

-In mass tort litigation, individual cases are consolidated only for purposes of:
+In mass tort litigation, individual cases are consolidated only for the purposes of:

 - Case management briefing and consideration of various legal and evidentiary issues

-- Weighing of sufficiency of expert witness testimony
+- Weighing of the sufficiency of expert witness testimony

 - Resolution of disputes that arise during discovery

 Each plaintiff’s case proceeds forward individually, and if the case is tried, it is tried individually.
 Any damages awarded in trial go to the individual, not to a class for later division.

 What is a “Wave” Case?